 The best and easiest way of reaching Santiago is by plane.
 Daily flights operate in and out of Santiago Chile Airport, connecting domestic and international travelers from around the world.

-Search All ∼ Flights to Santiago on Skyscanner.com
+Search All → Flights to Santiago Chile

 Exploring Santiago can be done either self-guided or with a tour company.
-I personally joined an 11-day tour with Tucan Travel covering the highlights of Chile, Argentina and Brazil, which included one day in Santiago.
+I personally joined an 11-day tour with Tucan Travel covering the highlights of Chile, Argentina, and Brazil, which included one day in Santiago.

-Click Here to see the full itinerary of the 11-Day Highlights of Chile, Argentina and Brazil Tour.
+Click Here to see the full itinerary of the 11-Day Highlights of Chile, Argentina, and Brazil Tour.

 3 BEST THINGS TO DO IN SANTIAGO CHILE

 SANTA LUCIA HILL

-Santa Lucia Hill, also known as Cerro Santa Lucia, was the first awesome location that I visited upon arriving in Santiago de Chile and, in my opinion, it’s the perfect place to start your one day Santiago tour.
+Santa Lucia Hill, also known as Cerro Santa Lucia, was the first awesome location that I visited upon arriving in Santiago de Chile, and in my opinion, it’s the perfect place to start your one day Santiago tour.

 Santa Lucia Hill is the remnant of a volcano from 15 million years ago, located in the center of Santiago City.

-It is approximately a ten-minute walk to reach the top of Santa Lucia Hill and marveling at the city from the topmost viewpoint is one of the best things to do in Santiago Chile.
+It’s approximately a ten-minute walk to reach the top of Santa Lucia Hill and marveling at the city from the topmost viewpoint is one of the best things to do in Santiago Chile.

-Search All ∼ Hostels & Hotels in Santiago
+Search All → Hostels & Hotels in Santiago

 PLAZA DE ARMAS

 The Plaza de Armas is the main square in Santiago City and a must-see on everyone’s one day in Santiago itinerary.

-Take a rest on one of the bench seats, feed the birds circulating the central fountain and take a happy snap sitting in one of the letters at the ‘Santiago’ sign.
+Take a rest on one of the bench seats, feed the birds circulating the central fountain, and take a happy snap sitting in one of the letters at the ‘Santiago’ sign.

 SAN CRISTOBAL HILL

 At 850m above sea level, the summit of Cerro San Cristobal boasts the most amazing 360° views of Santiago City and surrounding regions.

-Atop San Cristobal Hill is a 22m statue of Virgin Mary, along with a chapel and an amphitheater.
+Atop San Cristobal Hill is a 22m statue of the Virgin Mary, along with a chapel and an amphitheater.